ghovax/ghovax.github.io/posts/dft-helium-julia/index.md

 author: "Giovanni Gravili"
 ---

 In this post, I'll walk you through my implementation of Density Functional Theory (DFT) to compute the ground-state energy of the Helium atom.
-This project taught me not only about the mathematical foundations of DFT but also about the practical challenges of implementing self-consistent field methods and solving coupled differential equations numerically.
+This project taught me that DFT shows how a clever reformulation can make an intractable problem solvable.
+We don't solve the full many-body problem; we replace it with an equivalent single-particle problem in an effective potential.
+Much of the implementation effort went into correctly handling numerical boundaries, choosing appropriate mixing schemes for convergence, and balancing grid resolution with computational cost.
+The combination of clean syntax, good performance, and easy vectorization in Julia made the implementation straightforward, letting me focus on the physics rather than fighting the language.

 The Helium atom presents an interesting challenge in quantum mechanics.
 While we can solve the hydrogen atom exactly using separation of variables, adding just one more electron creates a many-body problem that requires approximations.
 The key difficulty is the electron-electron interaction term, which prevents us from separating the Schrödinger equation into independent single-particle equations.